The Long and Winding Road

 "The Long and Winding Road" is a song by the English rock band the Beatles from their 1970 album Let It Be.
 It was written by Paul McCartney and credited to Lennon–McCartney.
-When issued as a single in May 1970, a month after the Beatles' break-up, it became the group's 20th and last number-one hit on the Billboard Hot 100 chart in the United States.
+When issued as a single in May 1970, a month after the Beatles' break-up, it became the group's 20th and final number-one hit on the Billboard Hot 100 chart in the United States.

-The main recording of the song took place in January 1969 and featured a sparse musical arrangement.
+The main recording of the song took place in January 1969 and featured a sparse musical arrangement of piano, bass, guitar and percussion.
 When preparing the tapes from these sessions for release in April 1970, producer Phil Spector added orchestral and choral overdubs.
-Spector's modifications angered McCartney to the point that when he made his case in the English High Court for the Beatles' disbandment, McCartney cited the treatment of the song as one of six reasons justifying the split.
-New versions of the song with simpler instrumentation were subsequently released by McCartney and by the Beatles.
+Spector's modifications angered McCartney to the point that when he made his case in the English High Court for the dissolution of the Beatles' legal partnership, McCartney cited the treatment of the song as one of six reasons justifying the split.
+The original non-overdubbed recording of the song was later released as a part of Anthology 3.